 After Choosing an Adoption Professional

 The process begins in earnest after choosing your adoption professional.
-Expect to complete a large amount of paperwork, including applications and questionnaires required by child custody law.
+Expect to complete a large amount of paperwork, including applications and questionnaires required by child custody law that can be obtained from a family law or divorce lawyer.
 The answers to the questions will outline your preferences, especially regarding how you expect to interact with the birth parents.
 You will also set up your parent profile, which potential birth parents will be able to review.

 The Home Study